xavier-tobin/PatternAnnotatedString/README.md

 }
 ```

-You could also create an auto-linking pattern annotation that matches URLs by passing a handler to
+You could also create an annotation pattern that made any detected link clickable one.
+Simply pass a
-`linkPatternAnnotation()` that returns the URL to open, with the matching text as a parameter:
+handler to`linkPatternAnnotation()` that returns the matching text:

 ```kotlin
 val autoLinkAnnotation = linkPatternAnnotation(